 It was a gorgeous day as the couple--not king and queen for the moment, but doting husband and wife--set out in their open car to make one last hike in their beloved mountains.
 Leopold took the driver's seat, with the chauffeur in the back, while Astrid filled a familiar role as navigator with map at the ready.
 It was this which momentarily distracted Leopold as he approached a curve.
 Although traveling only 30 miles per hour, the car slammed first into one tree, throwing Astrid against the tree and out of the car.
 As it careened into another tree, Leopold was also flung out.
 The car came to as stop at last in a lake with no injury to the chauffeur.
 Astrid, however, was dead.
 She had been killed instantly due to head trauma.
 Leopold was devastated.
 He ordered the car sunk to the bottom of the lake.

 In many ways, Leopold never recovered.
 Many speculate that Astrid might have prevented many of the troubles he later faced, disastrous decision-making during World War II and a highly unpopular second marriage, which ultimately led to his abdication when his heir, Baudouin was only 20.

 Josephine-Charlotte grew up to become the wife of Grand Duke Jean of Luxembourg.
 Despite the widely held opinion that theirs was not a love match, they produced five children, and were married more than 50 years until her death from lung cancer in 2007.

 King Baudouin did marry for love.
 His bride, the Spanish aristocrat, Dona Fabiola de Mora y Aragon, was his constant companion until his death in 1993.
 Queen Fabiola suffered five miscarriages, and the throne passed to Baudouin's younger brother Albert.
-Now 85, Fabiola is deeply honored within the family and among the people of Belgium.
+Fabiola was deeply honored within the family and among the people of Belgium.